This post contains affiliate links which help support One Simple Party. As always, we only recommend things that we truly love. Full disclosure here.

 Keep Them Entertained

-Truth be told, First Communion is more about the kids than the adults.
+Truth be told, First Communion party entertainment is more about the kids than the adults.
 Adults will enjoy conversation.
 The kids will want to run around.

 Depending on weather and your desires, moving the party outside might be an option.
 But, it’s always a good idea to have a back up plan.